-- 1. Connect the powered-off modem to the router's WAN port with an Ethernet cable. - 2.
+- 1. Connect the modem to the router's WAN port with an Ethernet cable. - 2.
 Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
-Connect the power adapter to the router and turn on the router. - 4.
+Connect the power adapter to the router. - 4.
 Verify that the hardware connection is correct by checking the following LEDs.